-Smart Ports, digitization and more
+Smart Ports, digitisation and more

-Over a period, these upgradations have resulted in a major trade facilitation synergy as well as operational efficiency with cost savings.
-Here we look at some ports which have digitized their operations at an early stage and are reaping the benefits.
+Over a period, these upgrades have resulted in a major trade facilitation synergy as well as operational efficiency with cost savings.
+Here we look at some Ports which have digitised their operations at an early stage and are reaping the benefits.[/vc_column_text]

-Digitization Efforts in Port of Rotterdam
+Digitisation efforts in Port of Rotterdam

 Implementing Port Community System in Djibouti Port